tohitsugu/netlify/docs/otp/otpsend-new.md

-### Via Email
+## Sending a One-Time Passcode via Email

-To send a one-time passcode via email, create a new file, or else edit an existing file, and copy the following lines, replacing the email below with your own:
+To send a one-time passcode via email, create a new file, or open a Node.js console, and copy the following lines, replacing the email below with your own:

 ```jsx title=REQUEST